 Please note that, if you wish to apply for some awards (including ESRC, AHRC, and School and University of Edinburgh scholarships), you must first apply to the University for a place on the PhD in Sociology.
-Note that deadlines for the University of Edinburgh internal scholarship/studentship funding is usually the 1st February preceding the start of the academic year for which it is available.
+Note that deadlines for the University of Edinburgh internal scholarship/studentship funding is usually 1 February preceding the start of the academic year for which it is available.
 Students who wish to apply are invited to check whether they are eligible for funding before making full inquiries about the suitability of their project and academic background.
 Students seeking advice on their funding applications should contact potential supervisors well in advance of deadlines.

 More information about internal funding available within the School of Social and Political Science is here.